sx-bet/sportx-js/README.md

 7. Get suggestions of orders to fill (gives you the orders with the best odds)
 8. Fill order(s)
 9. Get all active orders for an account
-10. Get pending bets for a user
+10. Get pending or failed bets for a user
 11. Get past trades (graded/settled and ungraded/unsettled)
 12. Approve SportX contracts for DAI trading
 13. Subscribe to market changes
 14. Subscribe to live scores by game
 15. Subscribe to order book changes by market
 16. Subscribe to active orders
+17. Lookup markets

 We support betting in DAI or WETH.